Access Copyright Foundation Logo

 Credit: Pam Clark

-A photo of a traditional Ukrainian embroidered blouse for women called vyshyvanka.
+A photo of a traditional Ukrainian embroidered blouse for women called a vyshyvanka.

 A photo of (left to right) authors Denis Boucher and Kevin heronJones from Hackmatack's 2023 awards ceremony.